heronyang/design-pattern/behavioral/strategy/README.md

 `Cache` allows users to get and put data identified by a key.
 We implement `Cache` with disk and with memory, called `DiskCache` and `MemoryCache`.
-The program decides which to use based on the size of the file, if it's big, it uses `DiskCache`; otherwise, `MemoryCache`.
+The program decides which to use based on the size of the file - if it's big, it uses `DiskCache`; otherwise, `MemoryCache`.

 ## Reference